civilKaos82/design-drill-public-vs-private-interfaces-challenge/README.md

 account.customer_name
 # => "JUNIPERO D. SERRA"
 ```
 *Figure 4*.
-A customize writer method that converts a value to all caps before assigning it.
+A customized writer method that converts a value to all caps before assigning it.

 We might want to do something similar in a writer method.
 We could choose that customer names should be stored in all caps.
 If we then choose to make the customer name attribute writable, we might need to clean a new value before assigning it to our object (see Figure 4).

 Let's modify our `BankAccount` class to have the behaviors described above.
-As we're changing the behavior of our classes, our tests will need to be updated to match.
+As we're changing the behavior of our class, our tests will need to be updated to match.

 ## Conclusion